 -- disseminate their learning by sharing their lessons with others and by leading at least one in-service workshop in her/his school district during the year following the Institute.

 In addition, the selection committee will consider the level of support from applicant’s institution for the implementation and dissemination of Institute outcomes.
 This should be communicated in a letter of support from the school principal or district superintendent.

-Complete application package must include the following items:
+Complete application package must include three (3) copies of the following items:

-1. Resume covering the applicant’s social security number, home and school addresses, phone numbers and emails, current position, subject(s) and grade levels being taught, primary responsibilities during the year, academic training and degrees earned to date, teaching experience and employment record, professional activities including curriculum development experience, awards and honors, and any leadership roles or service relevant to the application.
+1. Resume providing the applicant’s home and school addresses, phone number(s) and emails, current position, subject(s) and grade levels being taught, primary responsibilities during the year, academic training and degrees earned to date, teaching experience and employment record, professional activities including curriculum development experience, awards and honors, and any leadership roles or service relevant to the application.

-2. Statement of Purpose describing in two typewritten pages, double-spaced: a) applicant’s interest in participating in this program, b) how participation will contribute to applicant’s professional development, enrich applicant’s course content and pedagogies to provide better education to her/his students, and c) applicant’s plans for sharing the learning experience and Institute outcomes with colleagues in her/his school and school district.
+2. Statement of Purpose describing in two typewritten (double-spaced) pages: a) applicant’s interest in participating in this program, b) how participation will contribute to applicant’s professional development, enrich applicant’s course content and pedagogies to provide better education to her/his students, and c) applicant’s plans for sharing the learning experience and Institute outcomes with colleagues in her/his school and school district.

 3. Letter of support from school principal expressing a commitment to facilitating the dissemination of applicant’s learning and the implementation of lesson plans in her/his teaching assignments.

 Mail three (3) sets of completed application package by Monday, April 11, 2011 to:

 California State Polytechnic University, Pomona